workmanmcr/AnimalApi/README.md

 1. A user is able to GET (read) a list of animals.
 2. A user is able to GET a specific animal information based on AnimalId.
-3. A user is able to GET animals by type, age or gender.
+3. A user is able to GET animals by species, age or name.
 4. A user is able to POST (create) a new animal in the database.
 5. A user is able to PUT (update) an existing animal information in the database.
 6. A user is able to DELETE an existing animal information in the database.
-7. A user is able to GET a random animal information.

 ## API Endpoints